 You can also do a google search for products and services, which will open up a wealth of information.
 This research phase takes time but is an opportunity to think critically about what you are selling, how it is presented, and whether the messaging resonates with an audience.
 These insights can help create your unique selling proposition to set your business apart from the competition.

 How to learn more about your competition

 Your competition is thriving, and you want a piece of the action.
 But how do you know how to get in on it?
 To learn more about your competitors, conduct a thorough competitor analysis.

-You should identify your competition, define your market position, and understand their audience and where they are showing up online.
+You should identify your competition, define your market position, and understand your audience and where they show up online.
 The competition’s strengths and weaknesses will provide a roadmap for your marketing strategy that you can adjust to represent your brand’s mission and voice.